Shaking the Tree: Sixteen Golden Greats

 Shaking the Tree: Sixteen Golden Greats is a compilation album by the English rock musician Peter Gabriel.
 It was released in 1990 as Gabriel's first career retrospective, including songs from his first solo album Peter Gabriel (I or Car) (1977), through Passion: Music for The Last Temptation of Christ (1989).
 It was remastered with most of Gabriel's catalogue in 2002.
+The vinyl version of the album is called Shaking the Tree: Twelve Golden Greats.